arthurespartinez25/mockup-creator/README.md

 4.Right click on TCP/IP again and click Properties.

 5.Go to IP Addresses.On the bottom part, set IPAll TCP PORT to 1433.
+Click "Apply" then "OK".

+6.Click "OK" to close TCP/IP Properties then close "SQL Server 2019 Configuration Manager".

-6.On your windows search bar again, search for "Services" then right click on SQL Server(SQLEXPRESS) and click Restart.
+7.On your windows search bar again, search for "Services" then click "Open"

+8.Right click on SQL Server(SQLEXPRESS) and click Restart.
+Once done, close the Services tab.

+9.On dev-components branch, open the project on Visual Studio Code.

+10.On your VS Code, open a terminal then run "npm install" to install the dependencies.

+11.Once installation is done, run "ng serve" on your terminal.
+Once compiled succesfully, open your browser and go to http://localhost:4200/ to open your app.

+12.Go back to your VS Code and open another terminal.

+13.On new terminal run "node server.js" to run the server.

-7.Run the angular app (ng serve) and its server(node server.js), then login your Users data on your angular app.
+14.On your browser, login your Users data on your angular app.

     - Username: "mmiller0001"
     - Password: "password"